-Our customers can use our Carton $CO_2$ calculator to make informed climate choices of our packaging solutions.
-The calculator - which has now been externally verified by the Carbon Trust - measures the $CO_2$ e footprint of our cartons up to the moment they leave our factories.
+Our customers can use our Carton CO_2 calculator to make informed climate choices about approximately 45 percent of our packaging solutions.
+The calculator - which has now been externally verified by the Carbon Trust - measures the $\mathrm{CO}2\mathrm{e}$ footprint of our cartons up to the moment they leave our factories.
 This includes impacts associated with sourcing and transporting raw materials to our plants, as well as converting the materials into packaging material.